mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 ## **Exercise #2: Setting up your offline sensor**

-During this exercise we will set up the Virtual Machine created before with Azure Defender acting as a sensor offline.
+During this exercise we will set up the Virtual Machine created before with Microsoft Defender for IoT acting as a sensor offline.

 ### **Task 1: Set up your Virtual Machine**